 - Target year – The Gambia aims to reach net zero by 2050.

 - Emissions coverage – The Gambia states in its LTS that it aims for net-zero greenhouse gas emissions by 2050.
 Though the target covers all gases, it does not cover all sectors.
 The LTS covers energy (consisting of the sub-sectors electricity and transport), agriculture, waste, and LULUCF, which represents 81% of The Gambia’s total emissions (Gütschow et al., 2021; Republic of The Gambia, 2020).
 95% of GHG emissions is the threshold for a better evaluation according to the CAT methodology.

 - International aviation and shipping – The Gambia provides no information on its intention to cover international aviation and shipping.

-- Legal status – The Gambia included its net zero target in its 2050 Climate Vision and referred to it in its NDC update (Republic of The Gambia, 2021b).
+- Legal status – The Gambia included its net zero target in its LTS which it submitted to the UNFCCC in September 2022 as well as in its 2050 Climate Vision and its latest NDC (Republic of The Gambia, 2021b, 2021a, 2022).